Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

-Comparing the experimentally measured spectrum to the expected modes shows that the results for the $\text{C}_\text{2}\text{C}_\text{B}$ defect match best, especially when looking closely at the phonon sideband (insets in Fig. \ref{fig:exp_theory_spectrum_le}).
-All other defects have phonon transitions that should lead to additional peaks in the experimental data.
-Fig. \ref{fig:exp_theory_spectrum_cvd} shows the comparison of simulations and the PL spectrum of an emitter in the CVD sample.
-At first sight both, the $\text{C}_\text{2}\text{C}_\text{N}$ defect (second transition) and the $\text{C}_\text{2}\text{C}_\text{B}$ defect seem to match the measured data.
-However looking more closely one finds that no defect apart from the $\text{C}_\text{2}\text{C}_\text{B}$ has a significant phonon contributions at 1.8 eV leading to the small third bump in the experimental spectrum (highlighted in Fig. \ref{fig:exp_theory_spectrum_cvd}) .
-Thus, surprisingly, based on these observations, the $\text{C}_\text{2}\text{C}_\text{B}$ is the most likely candidate as the inherent single photon emitter in both types of samples, despite their different overall shape at first sight.
-Clearly the width of emitters in the CVD sample is larger than in the LPE sample.To quantify this difference and obtain more information on the respective electron to phonon coupling, we fit the data to the simulated spectra to extract the spectral width and DW factor.
-When fitting the theory to our experimental data, we keep the relative spectral locations of the different transitions and the relative intensities of the different phonon modes fixed and allow the spectral width and the DW factor to vary.
-Calculating the DW factor for the exact experimental conditions is complicated as many factors such as stacking faults in the material can effect the contribution of light emitted into the ZPL \cite{lee_strong_2021}.
-A consistent discrepancy between simulated and measured DW factors, where the experimentally measured DW vastly exceeded the theoretical one has also been seen in other low-dimensional materials \cite{lee_strong_2021} and thus it seems reasonable to extract this value from the fit.
 The spectral width of the defects is affected by strain, temperature, spectral diffusion and electron-phonon coupling.
 Whereas a linear electron-phonon coupling leads to the PSB, a quadratic electron-phonon coupling leads to a homogeneous broadening contribution of the transitions.
 Spectral diffusion on the other hand will result in an inhomogeneous contribution to the width of the spectral lines \cite{jara_first-principles_2021}.
 To account for both factors, we initially fit the spectra to Voigt profiles.
 However, it is found that the inhomogeneous contribution at room temperature is insignificant compared to the homogeneous broadening as the Gaussian width yields a result consistent with zero.
-The fits in Fig. \ref{fig:exp_theory_le} and Fig. \ref{fig:exp_theory_cvd} are thus the results of a purely Lorentzian contribution and thus to
+The fits in Fig. \ref{fig:expfit_theory_spectrum_lpe} and Fig. \ref{fig:expfit_theory_spectrum_cvd} are thus the results of a purely Lorentzian contribution and thus to